Diane Sawyer - Louisville Pride Banner

 George Rogers Clark

 War general and Louisville founder, Clark was the highest ranking American military officer on the northwestern frontier during the Revolutionary War.
 In 1778, he helped settle Corn Island, an outpost at the Falls of Ohio, which later became Louisville.
-Clark is buried at Locust Grove Cemetery in Louisville.
+Clark is buried at Cave Hill Cemetery in Louisville.

 Younger brother of George Rogers Clark who grew up in Kentucky, he was also an American explorer and soldier.
 Clark, along with Meriwether Lewis, led the Lewis & Clark expedition and eventually claimed the Pacific Northwest for the United States.